cndpost/matchseq/readme.txt

        to process the test files based on its encoding used.
 Here my test file is encoded in UTF8

    4.2 I am using the naive search function of strstr() as the basic matching algorithm.
 A better way
-       would be using a custom made variation of the KMP or Royal More algorithm for this purpose.
+       would be using a custom made variation of the KMP, Rabin-Karp, or Boyer Moore algorithm for this purpose.